dhruvr1872/frnds-server/README.md

 # frnds-server
-Server for the Frnds Web App
+Server for the Frnds Web App at https://frnds-backend.herokuapp.com/